NEW: Effective as of December 8, 2022

 - Common Renewal Rejection Reasons

-- A new Physician Certification Form must be completed by a Missouri-licensed physician (Medical Doctor or Doctor of Osteopathy), who is active and in good standing in the state of Missouri within 30 days of the renewal application submission.
+- A new Physician Certification Form must be completed by a licensed physician (Medical Doctor or Doctor of Osteopathy) or a Nurse practitioner (NP), who is active and in good standing in the state of Missouri within 30 days of the renewal application submission.

 - All documentation is required: